massmux/BitcoinTestKit/gretel/README.md

-Gretel Bitcoin zuhause!!

-In questa cartella verra' creata all'avvio una cartella regtest che contiene la [Bitcoin data directory](https://en.bitcoin.it/wiki/Data_directory).
+This folder is created at runtime and will hold the regtest folder [Bitcoin data directory](https://en.bitcoin.it/wiki/Data_directory).